tekuonline/opnsense-vpn-monitor/README.md

 ### Automated Builds

-The GitHub Actions workflow will automatically:
+The GitHub Actions workflow automatically:
-- Build multi-platform images (AMD64 + ARM64)
+- Builds multi-platform images (AMD64 + ARM64)
-- Push to Docker Hub on every push to main/master branch
+- Pushes to Docker Hub on every push to main/master branch
-- Create versioned tags for releases
+- Creates versioned tags for releases
-- Generate build attestations for security
+- Generates build attestations for security

 ### Manual Image Building

-To build and push manually:
+To build and push manually (for contributors):

 ```bash
 # Build for multiple platforms